Avaray/esp32-bme280-micropython-weather-station/README.md

 # Configuring device

 You need to change following settings in `config.py` file.
+Below you see only the most important settings.
+You will find more inside the file.

 ```python
 # List of Wi-Fi networks